MicrosoftDocs/msix-docs/msix-src/app-installer/install-update-app-installer.md

 ## Use the winget tool to update

 Winget can update App Installer for you.
-At the command prompt, just type `winget update winget`.
+At the command prompt, just type `winget upgrade Microsoft.AppInstaller`.

 ## Which version do I have?